 /* That's all, stop editing!
 Happy blogging. */ line.

-Development mode automatically gets enabled if you don’t have a period in your site’s hostname, i.e. localhost.
-If you use a different URL, such as mycooltestsite.local or something, then you will need to define the
+Offline mode automatically gets enabled if you don’t have a period in your site’s hostname, i.e. localhost.
+If you use a different URL, such as mycooltestsite.local, then you will need to define the

-You can also enable Jetpack’s development mode through a plugin, thanks to the
+You can also enable Jetpack’s Offline mode through a plugin, thanks to the